 Patient Reported Symptom Review (PaRSR)

 This is a trial that tracks patients’ predicted symptoms over time and attempts to better understand if subtle changes in symptoms portend tumor regrowth.
 Each part of the brain has a specific function, and therefore the location of a brain tumor determines the symptoms experienced by the patient.
 Glioblastomas recur in the original location about 85% of the time, therefore a patient’s symptoms at recurrence should be predictable.
 Patients fill out a brief email survey every 2 weeks tracking their symptoms, and their answers are correlated to their MRIs and clinical course.

 Brain cancer is the growth of abnormal cells in the brain or skull.
 A brain tumor may be either cancerous (malignant) or noncancerous (benign).
 Both types of tumors are serious because either one can compress and damage brain tissue.
 Both can also cause identical symptoms.

-A cancer that originates in the brain rarely spreads to other parts of the body, but it may spread to other parts of the brain.
-The cause of most brain tumors is not known.
+A cancer that originates in the brain rarely spreads to other parts of the body, but it may spread to other parts of the brain or spinal cord.